Heading to Sydney? This short, sharp guide skips the fluff—get the essentials for an epic trip (top hostels below)!

 - Sydney’s traffic can be frustrating for pedestrians (traffic lights every 200 meters).

 - Dangerous areas: Sydney is generally very safe.
-One recommendation is to avoid crowds of drunk youngsters (while harmless, they can be very annoying).
+Avoid crowds of drunk youngsters in nightlife areas (while harmless, they can be very annoying).

 Recommended trip duration: 2-3 days